Skip to Content

 It is essential to be consistent when training your German Shepherd.
 If you reward for something one time but not another, it can be confusing.
 Likewise, if you discipline your GSD for a particular behavior, such as mouthing, do not continue to let him be mouthy a few moments later.

-You need to make it clear that you are in charge, and when you give a command, it must be obeyed and rewarded accordingly.
-As puppies, rewards need to be delivered consistently to teach them what behavior is acceptable.
+You must make it clear that you are in charge, and when you give a command, it must be obeyed and rewarded accordingly.
+As puppies, rewards must be delivered consistently to teach them acceptable behavior.

 Eventually, you will slowly wean them from food rewards and verbally confirm that you are pleased with their actions.

-Over time the behaviors you desire will become a habit, and you will not have to “bribe” them to do as you wish.
+Over time, your desired behaviors will become habits, and you will not have to “bribe” them to do as you wish.
 That is not to say that the occasional treat is not appreciated.

 Ensure Your German Shepherd Gets Plenty of Exercise